Post by: Kate Hoeting, MTS ‘21, Graduate Assistant in the HDS Office of Admissions

 If your writing sample includes citations, you may use whichever style you prefer but make sure it is consistent.
 You can also choose not to engage with outside sources.
 Citations are not part of the word count, and we have no required format other than that the writing sample be legible and double spaced.

-Editor’s note: Don’t stress out!
-We’ve left the requirements open-ended so that you can provide us with a writing sample that makes sense for your history and interests.
-As always, if you have any further questions you can contact us at firstname.lastname@example.org.
+We know that the writing sample can be an intimidating part of the application process but remember that the requirements are open-ended on purpose so that you can provide us with a writing sample that makes sense for your history and interests.
+As always, if you have any further questions, you can contact us at firstname.lastname@example.org.